puzzle/amm-techlab/CONTRIBUTING.md

-# How to contribute to the Puzzle AMM Techlab
+# How to contribute to our labs

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1: